MANSFIELD ARTICLE READ BY DANIEL – Download MP3 (right-click and save link as…)

 Elmo has no shape and causes feeling of fear and angry in visitors.
 Elmo is believed to be dangerous.
 Accidents happen when he appears, like guests being pushed on stairs or the feeling of being hit with something unseen.
 And also, photo evidence revealing the guilty red glow.

-They say if bright red that Elmo is posing.
-Or if a cluster of three red orbs, a rotten smell has just invaded your space.
+They say if he’s bright red then Elmo’s posing.
+Or if a cluster of three red orbs, a rotten smell will soon follow.

 A group walked through one room as the smell rolled in.
 Looking around, each accusing the other of something, then every camera shut off at once.
 They retreated to the Administration Wing, the smell was gone and all cameras came back on.